waynecz/Watson/README.md

 ## Intro

-- BEM support in scss
+- Mainly to simplify the way writing Nested BEM
 - Awesome tools which are most of use

 <br>